BenMcEwen1/BaseAL/README.md

 BaseAL is an framework for developing and evaluating active learning methods.
 Built upon [Bacpipe](https://github.com/bioacoustic-ai/bacpipe), BaseAL (v1.0.0) focuses on audio and bioacoustic data.

-The tool provides a complete pipeline for embedding generation, inteligent sampling strategies, 3D visualization, and annotation workflows.
+The tool provides a complete pipeline for embedding generation, evaluating sampling strategies and 3D visualization.

 ### Key Features